What is workplace bullying?

 Workplace bullying can have a devastating effect on victims, but not many people understand what constitutes bullying.

 A worker if bullied if:

-- a person, or group of people, repeatedly act unreasonably towards them or a group of workers
+- a person, or group of people, repeatedly act unreasonably towards them or a group of workers; and

-- the behaviour creates a risk to health and safety
+- that behaviour creates a risk to health and safety.